ScootPad Glossary of Terms

 Learning Impact Metrics: Number of practices completed, questions solved, assessments taken, and assignments completed by subject area on the platform

-Learning Path: Framework to define the scope of the curriculum to be mastered, as defined by the Knowledge Map - a selection of concepts tied together for learners to progress through toward mastering a particular subject – generally aligned with a set of state standards by grade level or set of standards identified by teachers/administrators
+Learning Path: Framework to define the scope of the curriculum to be mastered, as determined by the Knowledge Map - a selection of concepts tied together for learners to progress through toward mastering a particular subject – generally aligned with a set of state standards by grade level or set of standards identified by teachers/administrators

 License Allocation: Process Admins in the platform take to provide licenses to users under Manage License – district admins allocate licenses to schools in their district and school admins allocate licenses to teachers in their school (by toggling them on or off to site license access)